Pappads are of different types. How many types do you know?

 5. Now take the jackfruit mixture and make small balls.

-8. Turn both sides to dry them well and it may take a couple of weeks.
+8. Turn both sides to dry them well, and it may take a couple of weeks.

-9. Now you can preserve them in air-tight containers and fry in hot oil whenever you need.
+9. Now you can preserve them in air-tight containers and fry them in hot oil whenever you need.

 Courtesy: Vanitha Magazine April 1-14, 2017